This example introduces you to a workflow that includes steps for:

 table: defined somewhere in the workflow file.

-Create required tables
+Creating the required tables

 $ td table:create workflow_temp pull_push_tutorial

-TD Query Operator with Result Output
+Adding a TD Query with Result Export to your Workflow

 +export_to_sftp: td>: queries/count_rows.sql result_url: ftp://wf_test:***@treasure.brickftp.com/count.csv